ProtocolONE/cord.stool/docs/upgrade.md

 ## Description
    Command **upgrade** upgrades the application to the latest version.</br>
    Use option **--check** to check for the latest available version only.
 To show all new available versions use option **--list**.
 To upgrade the application to specified version specify the version by option **--ver**.
-Option **--force** forces to upgrade self-built version.
+Option **--force** specifies to force upgrading self-built version.